Ultrawipf/OpenFFBoard_wiki/OpenFFBoard-(State-and-roadmap).md

 #### Predefined settings and limiting options for specialized setups:
 The FFBoard firmware is flexible so for different hardware, features have to be disabled or predefined

-#### Improving GUI stability and setup procedures:
-The setup is still a bit unstable depending on how its done.
-Maybe a wizard could help.

-#### Improving TMC Debug bridge mainclass:
-The TMC debug mainclass is very helpful for testing the driver with the Trinamic IDE (TMCL-IDE).
-The mainclass is hacky and not stable with the newest TMC ide.

 #### Autoalignment of steering wheels at startup:
 With absolute encoders or encoders with home pulse, an absolute position can be searched at powerup and automatically set the center offset.
 Not possible with all encoders and may require slow rotations.